GET IN TOUCH

 Wyoming Tax Lien Sales and Investment Opportunities

-Wyoming’s tax lien sales allow investors to earn income by paying off other people’s delinquent property taxes.
-When property owners miss the payable dates listed for their county, the treasurer’s office organizes an annual public sale to recover the unpaid revenue.
-The sale allows investors to purchase real or personal property liens and collect interest once the debt is repaid.
+Wyoming's tax lien sales allow investors to earn income by paying off other people's delinquent property taxes.
+When property owners miss the due dates listed for their county, the treasurer's office conducts an annual public sale to recover unpaid revenue.
+The sale allows investors to purchase liens on real or personal property and collect interest once the debt is repaid.

 How the Sale Works

-During the auction, bidders compete for the right to pay the outstanding taxes.
-The winning bidder becomes the certificate holder and receives a certificate of purchase, which proves their financial claim against the property.
+Wyoming's tax lien sales do not operate as a competitive bidding auction.
+The treasurer announces each delinquent property by owner name and amount due.
+After each announcement, a participant's number is drawn at random.
+The participant whose number is drawn can either purchase the lien or pass; if they pass, another number is drawn until the lien is purchased.
+The investor whose number is selected receives a certificate of purchase, which proves their financial claim against the property.
+In most Wyoming counties, the treasurer's office maintains custody of the certificates of purchase and sends redemption payments directly to the certificate holder as they occur.
 Investors should keep tax receipts and paid receipts for all transactions, as these documents confirm payments made toward delinquent accounts.
 This process benefits counties by restoring lost tax revenue and allowing property owners to resolve their debts.

 Investor Responsibilities and Opportunities

 Investors must be aware that Wyoming follows a buyer-beware market system.
-This means due diligence is essential—purchasers are responsible for verifying property details and confirming whether any federal tax lien or other encumbrances exist.
+Due diligence is essential — purchasers are responsible for verifying property details and confirming whether any federal tax lien or other encumbrances exist.

 Redemption and Return

-When the legal owners decide to redeem their property, they must repay the full tax amount, accrued interest, and related fees.
-Upon payment, the county provides return-paid receipts to both the owner and lienholder, confirming the release of the lien.
-The redemption payment then satisfied the tax lien purchaser's interest.
+State statute provides that a tax lien purchaser is entitled to interest at 15% per annum, in addition to a 3% penalty applied on the day of purchase.
+When the legal owners decide to redeem their property, they must repay the full tax amount, the 3% penalty, accrued interest at 15% per annum, subsequent taxes paid by the certificate holder (if any) with interest, and applicable redemption fees.
+Upon payment, the county provides return-paid receipts to both the owner and the lienholder, confirming the lien release.

 Legal and Administrative Procedures

-Wyoming law outlines statutory notice requirements before an investor sells property or requests a deed transfer.
-The county’s tax lien remains valid until fully redeemed or transferred under state law.
-Investors should keep detailed records and verify all subsequent taxes and payments with the treasurer’s office to ensure compliance.
+Wyoming law outlines statutory notice requirements before an investor requests a deed transfer.
+The county's tax lien remains valid until fully redeemed or transferred under state law, but a private certificate holder must apply for a tax deed no earlier than four years and no later than six years from the original sale date.
+Investors should keep detailed records and verify all subsequent taxes and payments with the treasurer's office to ensure compliance.

 Redemption Periods and Homeowner Rights

 After a tax lien sale in Wyoming, property owners retain the legal right to reclaim their property through a redemption process.
-The redemption period typically lasts four years from the original date of the sale, though procedures may vary slightly by state statute and county practice.
-During this time, the property owner may pay the outstanding taxes, penalties, and interest to remove the lien and regain clear ownership.
+The redemption period opens a four-year window from the original sale date during which the property owner may pay the outstanding taxes, the 3% penalty, 15% per annum simple interest, and applicable fees to remove the lien and regain clear ownership.

-Property owners can settle their debts at the treasurer’s office when they announce an upcoming redemption deadline.
-Payments are usually accepted through certified funds, such as a money order or cashier’s check.
+Property owners can settle their debts at the treasurer's office when the treasurer announces an upcoming redemption deadline.
+Payments are usually accepted through certified funds, such as a money order or cashier's check.
 Some counties may accept personal checks for smaller balances, though additional verification may be required.
 Once redemption occurs, the county issues receipts documenting full payment, which are filed as public records.
 These receipts cancel the lien and satisfy the purchase holder's claim.

 Key Details Homeowners Should Know

-• Notification and Listing: Before the redemption deadline, counties publish notice of eligible properties listed for potential deed transfer in a legal newspaper for three consecutive weeks, naming the owner, lien amount, and the CP holder’s name.
+• Notification and Listing: Before the redemption deadline, counties publish notice of eligible properties listed for potential deed transfer in a legal newspaper for three consecutive weeks, naming the owner, the lien amount, and the name of the certificate of purchase holder.

-• Investor Identification: Each lien buyer is assigned a buyer number, sometimes called the participant’s number, which tracks who purchased specific liens.
-A number-drawn system may determine the bidding order if multiple attending purchasers are present.
+• Investor Identification: Each lien buyer is assigned a participant number, which tracks who purchased specific liens.
+A number-draw system determines the order in which participants may choose to purchase liens at the annual sale.

-• Recordkeeping: Homeowners should confirm that their original certificate has been updated in county files to prevent legal issues and to ensure other liens have been cleared.
+• Recordkeeping: Homeowners should confirm that their original certificate has been updated in the county records to prevent legal issues and ensure other liens have been cleared.

 Residents of Laramie County and other Wyoming jurisdictions can contact local treasurers directly to answer questions about lien status or information before payment.
 Proper documentation of the above information ensures the lien is released and ownership is fully restored.